First-passage properties of the jump process with a drift. The general case: Survival probability S∞(X0)

 The result \eqref{eq:Sinfty(infty)=1} is indeed very natural.
 In the survival regime $\langle M-\alpha t\rangle>0$ so that on average the process moves away from the origin.
 Therefore, the further away from the origin it starts, the lower is the probability of the first-passage event.
 In the limit $X_0\to\infty$ this probability tends to $1$.
 The more interesting question is how this asymptotic value is approached.

 The subleading corrections can be inferred from the singularities of $\hat{S}_\infty(\lambda)$.
 The first of them corresponds to the singularity with the largest real part.
-In the considered case, this is the pole at $\lambda=-\zeta_2(0,1)$.
+Here, this is the pole at $\lambda=-\zeta_2(0,1)$.
 Introducing the notation $R\equiv\zeta_2(0,1)$ we write

 Recall that $R$ is the smallest positive solution of $F(\ii R;0) = 1$.
 As a final remark here, we should mention that the behavior \eqref{eq:Sinfty(x0)asymp} is actually well-known in the financial literature, in which $S_\infty(X_0)$ denotes the probability of the ultimate ruin.
 In this context, the condition $F(\ii R;0) = 1$ is essentially equivalent to what is known as the Lundberg fundamental equation \cite{Asmussen2010}.
 Here we obtain this decay rate as a byproduct, which both serves as a consistency check and demonstrates the power of the representation \eqref{eq:LTQ=generalIvanov}.